molily/molily.de/_posts/2017-11-25-robust-javascript.md

 The most flexible and powerful JavaScript linter is **[ESlint](https://eslint.org/)**.
 It is written in JavaScript and runs on Node.js.

-ESlint consists of a ECMAScript parser (see above) and [numerous rules](https://eslint.org/docs/rules/) that examine the Abstract Syntax Tree (AST).
+ESlint consists of a ECMAScript [parser](#parsing-errors) and [numerous rules](https://eslint.org/docs/rules/) that examine the Abstract Syntax Tree (AST).
 The rules search for pitfalls in your code, for deprecated language idioms, for inconsistencies and code style violations.

 When a rule finds a violation, it outputs a warning or error you can see on the command line or in your editor.
 Some rules, especially stylistic rules, may automatically fix the problem by changing the source file.